 Dining at Crystal Springs: There are 10 options for dining at both the Grand Cascades Lodge and Minerals – find the complete list and details here.
 While some restaurants were closed for summer 2020 due to state regulations, we were able to enjoy:

-Find the complete list of dining options for summer 2020 with details and dates here.
+Find the complete list of dining options with details and dates here.

 A note about breakfast: Guests at both resorts can sample a wide variety of homemade pastries, scones, breads and granola; muffins, cereal, and fruit cups, and juices and coffee each morning.
 The homemade lavender bread was my absolute favorite (I took two loaves home to freeze!).
 Staff provide to go boxes for breakfast items and guests are welcome to enjoy breakfast outside throughout the property, or back in their rooms.
 This was by far the nicest, and tastiest, “continental breakfast” I have ever seen.